Sean Suber

-Sean Jacob Suber (born 13 June 2001) is an American professional soccer player who plays as a full-back or center-back for USL Championship club Pittsburgh Riverhounds SC.
+Sean Jacob Suber (born 13 June 2001) is an American professional soccer player who plays as a full-back or center-back for USL Championship club Charleston Battery.

 Suber played for the Charlotte Independence academy, and also for Nashville SC.

 Career

 Youth and college

 Suber is formerly of the Charlotte Independence academy.
 He then played in college for the Charlotte 49ers.
 He won the Defensive Player of the Week on multiple occasions.
 He scored his first goal in the 2021 season nine games in.
 Suber helped Charlotte to an explosive 5–0 win over the Winthrop Eagles, putting in a good defensive performance while also scoring from the penalty spot.
 The same happened against Detroit Mercy Titans, scoring a penalty and playing good defensively.
 Suber wore the captain's armband during his time with Charlotte.
 Following a successful 2023 season, Suber was drafted during the 2023 MLS SuperDraft by Nashville SC.